Moccasin, California

 Moccasin, an unincorporated community in Tuolumne County, California, is located at the intersection of State Route 49 and State Route 120.
 The community is sited on the shore of Moccasin Reservoir at the edge of Lake Don Pedro.
 The town is home to a State of California Resources Agency, Department of Fish and Game fish hatchery.

 A fire July 3, 2006, burned 1998 acre near Moccasin Powerhouse according to the California Department of Forestry.
 The three million dollar fire involved 40 engines, 4 helicopters, and 9 bulldozers.

-Hetch Hetchy Relationship
+Hetch Hetchy relationship

-A company town, Moccasin is almost entirely owned by the City and County of San Francisco.
-Homes are used for employees who work on the Hetch Hetchy Water & Power system.
+Probably California's last company town, Moccasin is almost entirely owned by the City and County of San Francisco.
+Homes are used for employees who work on the Hetch Hetchy Water and Power system, and most visitors arrive to work on the project.
+There are no stores or gas stations.
 Most buildings are painted the same color and homes in the community look similar as a result.
-There are no stores or gas stations.

 Construction on the original Moccasin Powerhouse, designed by San Francisco architect Henry A. Minton, was started in Fall 1921.
 The facility was completed and began generating power on August 14, 1925.